• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

-ingredients needed for the recipe.
+ingredients needed for sweet potato pie.

 • Pie crust - As for all pie recipes, I like to use my all butter pie crust recipe.
-The recipe yields enough dough for one 9-inch pie and is perfect for this sweet potato pie recipe.
+The recipe yields enough dough for one 9-inch pie and is perfect for this brown sugar sweet potato pie recipe.

 • Sweet potato - Opt for orange-fleshed sweet potatoes like Beauregard, Garnet, or Jewel, which feature a vibrant orange color and a naturally sweet, smooth texture.
 I would avoid white-fleshed varieties, known for their drier, starchier, and less lovely texture.
 If you can find purple yams, consider using them in this delicious ube pie!